paulmalherbe/Tartan/doc/BWL.rst

 Match Assessment Report (BC)
 ++++++++++++++++++++++++++++
-Use this routine to print a match assessment reports as follows:
+Use this routine to print a match assessment report as follows:

 + **Format Code** - The applicable league format code.
 + **Type** - Select the type of match, Fixture or Practice.